Jess Underwood

 Research Interests

-Although my PhD research is focused on the USA, I am more broadly interested in everyday understandings of the economy and democratic action, including:
+Although my PhD research is focused on the USA, I am more broadly interested in everyday political though, economic ideas and racism, including:

 - Economic ideas in everyday life